CNAG-Biomedical-Informatics/pheno-ranker/docs/tutorial.md

     #### Full export

-    In a full export, all ontologies are included in the `CONCEPT` table, thus Convert-Pheno does not need to search any additional databases for ontologies (with a few exceptions).
+    In a full export, all ontologies are included in the `CONCEPT` table, thus Pheno-Ranker does not need to search any additional databases for ontologies (with a few exceptions).

     #### Partial export

-    In a partial export, many ontologies may be missing from the `CONCEPT` table, as a result, `Convert-Pheno` will perform a search on the included **ATHENA-OHDSI** database.
+    In a partial export, many ontologies may be missing from the `CONCEPT` table, as a result, `Pheno-Ranker` will perform a search on the included **ATHENA-OHDSI** database.
 To enable this search you should use the flag `--ohdsi-db`.

-    ### Running `Convert-Pheno`
+    ### Running `Pheno-Ranker`

-    Once you have created the mapping file you can proceed to run `convert-pheno` with the **command-line interface**.
+    Once you have created the mapping file you can proceed to run `pheno-ranker` with the **command-line interface**.
 Please see how [here](omop-cdm.md#omop-as-input).

-!!!
-Question "More questions?"
-    Please take a look to our [Frequently Asked Questions](faq.md).
+=== "Inter-catalog comparison"